unaidedelf8777/lilac_built/docs/concepts/concept_use.md

 A concept is simply a collection of positive and negative examples.
 To use a concept, we also need to choose an _Embedding_.
 Some embeddings, like `gte` and `sbert` will run entirely on device.
 Other embeddings like `openai`, `cohere`, or `palm` require an API key and will make a request to retrieve embeddings.
-See [Concept Technical Details](concept_technical.md) for details on embeddings.
+See [Embeddings](../embeddings/embeddings.md) for details on embeddings.

 The quality of a concept depends on the chosen embedding.
 See [Concept Metrics](concept_metrics.md) for details on understanding the quality of a concept with an embedding.